A Cubical Language for Bishop Sets: XTT: a cubical language for Bishop sets

 \begin{exa}[Transitivity] Let $\hat{A}:\CU$ and let $a,b,c\in\hat{A}$ and let $p:\CTyPath{\_.\CEl{\hat{A}}}{a}{b}, q:\CTyPath{\_.\CEl{\hat{A}}}{b}{c}$.
 We may use homogeneous composition to define a composite path $p\cdot q: \CTyPath{\_.\CEl{\hat{A}}}{a}{c}$:

 \end{exa}

 \begin{rem} By boundary separation, the symmetry and transitivity operators act very strictly.
-For instance, one has $\bar{p}\cdot p = p$ and $p\cdot \prn{q\cdot w} = \prn{p\cdot q}\cdot w$ definitionally.
+For instance, given $p : \CTyPath{i.A}{a}{b}$ one has $\bar{p} \cdot p = (\CTmLam{i}{b})$ definitionally.
+Similarly, composition of paths is definitionally associative: $p\cdot \prn{q\cdot w} = \prn{p\cdot q}\cdot w$.
 In the absence of boundary separation, these coherences would hold up to another path, using a more complex instance of the composition operation. \end{rem}

 \begin{exa}[Identity type] Using composition, we may define a combinator with the same type as Martin-L\"of's $\CKwd{J}$ eliminator for the identity type.
 Let $\hat{A} : \CU$ be a set and $x\in\hat{A},y\in\hat{A},z:\CTyPath{\_.\CEl{\hat{A}}}{x}{y}\vdash \hat{C}(x,y,z) : \CU$ be a motive of induction.
 Fixing $a,b\in\hat{A}$ and $p : \CTyPath{\_.\CEl{\hat{A}}}{a}{b}$ and $x:A\vdash c(x) \in \hat{C}(x,x,\lambda\_.x)$, we may define an element $\CKwd{J}_{\hat{C}}(p,c)\in \hat{C}(a,b,p)$ as follows: